-During this webinar, Dr. Barry Setlow will discuss research in rodent models investigating behavioral and biological mechanisms of cost-benefit decision making.
-In particular, he will focus on factors (including sex) that contribute to differences in cost-benefit decision making across the population, how variability in decision making is related to substance use, and how substance use can produce long-lasting alterations in decision making.
+During this webinar, Dr. Barry Setlow discusses research in rodent models investigating behavioral and biological mechanisms of cost-benefit decision making.
+In particular, he focuses on factors (including sex) that contribute to differences in cost-benefit decision making across the population, how variability in decision making is related to substance use, and how substance use can produce long-lasting alterations in decision making.
 It is hoped that a better understanding of these relationships may lead to new therapeutic approaches for neuropsychiatric conditions characterized by maladaptive decision making.

 Key Topics Include:

 - Understand how different forms of cost-benefit decision making can be modeled in rats

 - Understand the contributions of gonadal hormones to sex differences in cost-benefit decision making

 - Understand the lasting effects of chronic cocaine on cost-benefit decision making